python-cmd2/cmd2/docs/features/scripting.rst

 Design principles
 ~~~~~~~~~~~~~~~~~
 If the cmd2 application follows the unix_design_philosophy_ a scriptor will have the most flexibility
 to piece together workflows using different commands.
-If the designers application is more complete
+If the designers' application is more complete
 and less likely to be augmented in the future a scripter may opt for simple serial scripts with little
 control flow.
 In either case, choices made by the designer will have effects on scripters.